Professor Margaret A Young FAAL

 Overview

-Elected in 2021 as a Fellow of the Australian Academy of Law, Margaret is academic consultant to the World Bank’s Blue Economy Program and serves as a member of the international expert group for the proposed United Nations ‘Global Pact for the Environment’.
-Margaret served as Visiting Legal Fellow at the Australian Department of Foreign Affairs and Trade (DFAT) from 2019-2020.
+Elected in 2021 as a Fellow of the Australian Academy of Law, Margaret is co-chair of the ‘Oceans and International Environmental Law Interest Group’ of the Australian and New Zealand Society of International Law.
+She is academic consultant to the World Bank’s Blue Economy Program and from 2019-2020 served as Visiting Legal Fellow at the Australian Department of Foreign Affairs and Trade (DFAT).
 In 2016, she was the Director of Studies for public international law at the Hague Academy of International Law.
 Margaret began her academic career at the University of Cambridge, where she was Research Fellow in Public International Law at Pembroke College and the Lauterpacht Centre for International Law.

 Margaret is a former associate to the Chief Justice of the Federal Court of Australia and has practised as a solicitor at a major Australian national law firm.
 She holds a PhD and an LLM (First class) from the University of Cambridge and a BA/LLB (Hons) from the University of Melbourne.
-She has been Distinguished International Visiting Professor at the University of St Gallen, Switzerland, Visiting Professor at Aix-Marseille University, and at the State University of Saint Petersburg and a Visiting Scholar at Columbia Law School.
+She has been Distinguished International Visiting Professor at the University of St Gallen, Switzerland (2022), and Visiting Professor at Aix-Marseille University (2022) and the State University of Saint Petersburg (2017).

 Margaret supervises doctoral students in the areas of climate change (including climate displacement, coastal adaptation, climate finance and comparative coal regulation); international economic law (including renewable energy policies and the trading of carbon credits); the law of the sea (including marine plastic pollution and the impacts of decolonisation); and public international law (including Conferences of the Parties, the duty to cooperate and international dispute settlement).
 She is unavailable to supervise further research students at the present time.